 ROCKY BALBOA is an uplifting movie, showing real people battling real life struggles.
 The characters are well developed and believable.
 The antagonist, Mason Dixon, is not a villain, but a misguided young man searching for what matters, with Rocky being a willing teacher.
 The integrity and moral fiber of this movie are an inspiration.
 The set and shooting style fit the movie perfectly and are reminiscent of the first film.
 The energy in the film is engaging and the acting phenomenal throughout, with something for everyone to relate to.

+An unexpectedly great movie, ROCKY BALBOA is the sixth movie in the series.
+The story opens with Rocky (Sylvester Stallone) grieving the loss of his wife and struggling with his relationship with his son, who has difficulty living in the shadow of his famous father.
+ESPN's computer pits Rocky against current champ Mason Dixon (Antonio Tarver) who has not gained public respect.
+The computer finds Rocky the winner, leading to a chain of events that puts Rocky back in the ring at age 58, although he has to fight the boxing association to get a license.
 Sylvester Stallone not only pulls off this incredible premise.
 He makes it great.
 ROCKY BALBOA has a wonderful message of grace, perseverance, courage, and compassion.
 Jesus Christ calls us to encourage one another.
 Rocky does so.
 Throughout the movie, he finds unselfish ways to encourage others.
 Rocky’s exhortation to his son is, “Life is about how many hits you can take and keep moving forward.
 That is courageous.”
 It's great to be able to leave a movie feeling inspired to go out and encourage someone.
 People need more movies like ROCKY BALBOA.
 It’s a knockout.